 B. Monitoring Requirements Summary.
 The table below summarizes routine monitoring requirements.
+The Discharger shall support the Regional Monitoring Program to collect data for receiving water.
 This table is for informational purposes only.
 The actual requirements are specified in the MRP and elsewhere in this Order.